-Set forth below is certain information concerning the executive officers of Data I/O as of March 23, 2015:
+Set forth below is certain information concerning the executive officers of Data I/O as of March 17, 2017:

-Name Age Position Anthony Ambrose 53 President and Chief Executive Officer Joel S. Hatlen 56 Vice President and Chief Financial Officer Secretary and Treasurer Rajeev Gulati 51 Chief Technology Officer, Vice President of Engineering
+Name Age Position Anthony Ambrose 55 President and Chief Executive Officer Joel S. Hatlen 58 Vice President and Chief Financial Officer Secretary and Treasurer Rajeev Gulati 53 Chief Technology Officer, Vice President of Engineering

 Anthony Ambrose joined Data I/O in October 2012 and is our President and Chief Executive Officer.
 He was appointed to the Board of Directors of Data I/O in October 2012.
 Prior to Data I/O, Anthony was Owner and Principal of Cedar Mill Partners, LLC, a strategy consulting firm.
-Until 2011, he was Vice President and General Manager at RadiSys Corporation where he led three product divisions and worldwide engineering.
-At RadiSys, he established the telecom platform business and grew it to over \$125M in annual revenues.
-Until 2007, Anthony was general manager and held several other progressively responsible positions at Intel Corporation, where he led development and marketing of standards based telecommunications platforms, and grew the industry standard server business to over \$1B in revenues.
-Anthony holds a Bachelors of Science in Engineering from Princeton University.
+Until 2011, he was Vice President and General Manager at RadiSys Corporation, a leading provider of embedded wireless infrastructure solutions, where he led three product divisions and worldwide engineering.
+Until 2007, he was general manager and held several other progressively responsible positions at Intel Corporation, where he led development and marketing of standards based telecommunications platforms, and grew the industry standard server business to over \$1B in revenues.
+He is a member of the EvergreenHealth Foundation Board of Trustees.
+Mr. Ambrose has a Bachelors of Science in Engineering from Princeton University.

-Joel S. Hatlen joined Data I/O in September 1991 and is our Vice President, Chief Financial Officer, Secretary and Treasurer since January 1998.
+Joel S. Hatlen joined Data I/O in September 1991 and has been our Vice President, Chief Financial Officer, Secretary and Treasurer since January 1998.
 He served as Chief Accounting Officer since February 1997 and served as Corporate Controller from December 1993 to December 1997.
 Previously, he was Tax Manager and Senior Tax Accountant.
+From

-From September 1981 until joining Data I/O, Mr. Hatlen was employed by Ernst & Young LLP as a Certified Public Accountant, where his most recent position was Senior Manager.
+September 1981 until joining Data I/O, Joel was employed by Ernst & Young LLP as a Certified Public Accountant, where his most recent position was Senior Manager.
 Joel holds a Masters in Taxation from Golden Gate University and a Bachelors in Business Administration in Accounting from Pacific Lutheran University.